chef-boneyard/chef-web-docs-2016/docs_oec/source/install_server_standalone.rst

 Configure
 =====================================================
 |chef server oec| is now installed on your server, but is not configured for use.
-To configure it for a Standalone installation, simply run:
+To configure it for a standalone installation, simply run:

 .. code-block:: bash